shroom00/libopenmpt_py/README.md

 Better documentation (and examples) soon, I hope. :p

 NOTE: Line 20 of libopenmpt.py says `LIBOPENMPT = ctypes.cdll.LoadLibrary("libopenmpt_binaries/bin/x86/libopenmpt.dll")`.
-You should change the library location to fit the binary of your CPU architecture.
+You should change the library location to fit the binary for your CPU architecture.